hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 #endif
 {% endsplash %}

-This piece of code can be placed anywhere in the source. `#error` directive is skipped when source code is compiled with Swift compiler versions lower than 5.3, which corresponds to Xcode 11 or older.
+This piece of code can be placed anywhere in the source.
+The `#error` directive is skipped when the source code is compiled with the Swift compiler of any version lower than 5.3, which corresponds to Xcode 11 or older.
-This way it's not even technically possible to accidentally build on Xcode 12.
+This way, it's not even technically possible to accidentally build on Xcode 12.

 ## Wrapping up